Thblink1995/notes-obsidian/files/Grammaire.md

 	You (formal) = Aap
 	Your / Yours = Tumhara / Aapka
 	Yourself = Khud
+	- Kya aapka khana jhud banaate ho ? = Do you cook by yourself ? (banate = to cook / to make)
 ## Troisième personne

 	He / she = wah / vo